How to Protect Your Hearing Aids from Moisture and Water

 Following are several of our picks for best hearing aids that also score at the top of the IP scale.
 Note that while all the models get great reviews for technical excellence and user satisfaction, we don’t rank them in order of preference:

-Signia’s Charge & Go X hearing aids run on the Xperience software platform, providing improved understanding of speech in noise and utilizing acoustic motion sensors to guide the directionality of the hearing aids’ microphones.
-Charge & Go hearing aids also come with rechargeable lithium-ion batteries that provide 21 hours total battery life when fully-charged.
+Signia Charge & Go AX hearing aids run on the AX software platform, providing improved understanding of speech in noise and utilizing acoustic motion sensors to guide the directionality of the hearing aids’ microphones.
+Charge & Go hearing aids also come with rechargeable lithium-ion batteries that provide 21 hours total battery life when fully charged.

-Phonak’s Audéo hearing aids were the first to allow direct-streaming from iPhone and Android smartphones, and any other **Bluetooth-**enabled audio device.
+Phonak’s Audéo Lumity hearing aids support audio streaming from virtually any Bluetooth-enabled audio device.
 The RT model is rechargeable and features a telecoil that enables audio streaming from hearing loops in public spaces like churches and theaters.
 However, if you want protection that goes beyond IP68, check out Phonak Lumity Life, which can be submerged in up to half a meter of fresh or salt water, and is sweatproof, according to Phonak.

-Widex Evoke hearing aids offer automatic sound classification for 11 environments, a telecoil, and machine learning to optimize your listening experience across a variety of listening environments.
-They are also Made-for-iPhone and compatible with Android via an audio streaming accessory.
+Widex MOMENT SHEER mRIC hearing aids offer automatic sound classification for 11 environments, lithium-ion rechargeability, and machine learning to optimize your listening experience across a variety of listening environments.
+They are also Made-for-iPhone and direct Android streaming is said to be on the way.

-Oticon Opn S hearing aids feature a sophisticated sound-processing system powered by a chipset that provides 15% better speech understanding, 10% reduced listening effort, and 10% better memory recall when compared to Oticon’s previous Opn platform.
+Oticon Real miniRITE R hearing aids feature a sophisticated sound-processing system powered by a chipset that provides 15% better speech understanding when compared to Oticon’s previous Opn S platform.
 The miniRITE R offers rechargeability, but a rechargeable and telecoil-enabled model is not currently available for the Real line.
 We are expecting to see a telecoil model later this year.

-Starkey Livio AI hearing aids integrate biosensors to track activity levels, detect falls, monitor social engagement, and feature other capabilities enabled by artificial intelligence and machine learning.
+Starkey Genesis AI hearing aids integrate biosensors to track activity levels, detect falls, monitor social engagement, and feature other capabilities enabled by artificial intelligence and machine learning.
 All models of Genesis AI are IP68 rated and Starkey says it has gone beyond the standard testing, devising its own "torture chamber" water tests for this family of hearing aids.